 Why become a club member?

 Club members can vote for club officers and for the annual Walker of the Year award.
 Club members get a discount on the Annual Dinner and other club events, as well as the cost of walking a Year Round Event for credit more than once in a year’s time.
-Club members also receive the newsletter, Fußstapfen (German for Footsteps), and are recognized for their birthdays, anniversaries and walking achievements.
+Club members also receive the newsletter, Footsteps, and are recognized for their birthdays, anniversaries and walking achievements.
 Finally, by being a club member, you help support the costs of running the club, from rental fees to technology costs.

 How do I become a club member?